jward0/magesim/readme.md

 ## MAGESim

+## Modification guide
+### Agents
+#### Internal state
+The `AgentValues` type, in `src/utils/types.jl`, is a catch-all composite type for user-defined agent values beyond what exists in the `AgentState` type.
+This includes any internal states, or additional observations as discussed under the Observation heading.
+#### Observation
+`observe_world!()` in `src/agent/agent.jl` governs how agents generate a believed world state from the true world state and the state of the agent.
+This world state belief exists as `AgentState.world_state_belief::Union{WorldState, Nothing}`.
+Any observations or beliefs that an agent may make beyond what exists in `WorldState` can be included in the `AgentValues` type.
+This function should typically result in the agent updating its `world_state_belief` field, and its `AgentValues` field if needed.
+It may also result in enqueuing a message to its outbox, as discussed under the Message passing heading.
+If line-of-sight checking is desired during observation, `check_los()` in `src/utils/los_checker.jl` provides this.
+#### Decision making
+`make_decisions!()` in `src/agent/agent.jl` governs how agents select actions from their own state, observations, and beliefs, and any messages received from other agents.
+This function should always result in an action being enqueued to the agent's action queue.
+It may also result in enqueuing a message to its outbox, as discussed under the Message passing heading.
+#### Action types
+The action types in `src/utils/types.jl` are used to determine agent behaviour during calls to the `agent_step!()` function.
+The three default actions are `WaitAction`, which does nothing for one timestep and is subsequently dequeued, `MoveToAction`, which takes one step towards the target and is not dequeued until the target is reached, and `StepTowardsAction`, which takes one step towards the target and is subsequently dequeued.
+Note that actions as described here are what governs the movement of the agents in the world - decision making and message passing are not actions and occur independently.
+#### Message passing
+`pass_messages!()` in `src/agent/message_passer.jl` governs distribution of messages from agent outboxes to agent inboxes.
+By default, this is called once per timestep (in `step_agents!()` in `src/agent/agent_handler.jl`) after all agents have called `make_decision!()`, `agent_step!()` and `observe_world!()`.
+If desired, it can also be called inbetween these functions.
+Agents can add messages to their outboxes at any point, but they will only be passed to their targets the next time `pass_messages!()` is called.
+If desired, agents can be given limited broadcast ranges, and line-of-sight checking can be provided with `check_los()` in `src/utils/los_checker.jl`.
+#### Message types
+Message types in `src/utils/types.jl` govern what messages are available to be passed between agents.
+The default provided `StringMessage` provides a useful template, as custom message types are expected to contain `source` and `targets` fields identical to those in `StringMessage`, but the `message` field can be any type or composite type desired by the user.
+### Environments
+#### Node states
+#### Mutating the map
+#### Reward allocation
+### Logging
+### Map creation

 ## Interface with PettingZoo ParallelEnv API
 ### Limitations
 When using the provided wrapper to create a PettingZoo ParallelEnv object that wraps the simulator code, there are several restrictions that are not otherwise present that must be observed.